 The project was developed initially by Trianel Windkraftwerk Borkum GmbH & Co.
 KG, which later agreed a joint venture with EWE AG, a northern German utility.
 In April 2017 the shareholder board approved the start of construction (Baubeschluss) followed by Financial Close (FC).
 Shareholders of the special purpose vehicle (SPV) Trianel Windkraftwerk Borkum II GmbH & Co.
 KG are European utilities (EWE AG, ewz, Trianel GmbH and further 17 regional utilities) and FONTAVIS, an independent Swiss asset manager.

 Johannes Dimas was Senior Manager at Trianel GmbH and had responsibility for the business and portfolio development of the offshore division in Hamburg.
 He was the technical Project Director of TWB II up to achieving the successful joint venture with EWE AG.
-He then became the Quality Manager of the project and structured the cooperation of the two company teams by means of a quality management system.

 Website of TWB II (in German): www.trianel-borkumzwei.de